tactx-io/simple-temperature-page/README.md

 * line 96 connects the client to a MQTT broker hosted on the localhost (Mosquitto)

 Tested with Chrome (Windows) and Chromium (Raspbian)

+## Tech details
+In the javascript section an instance of the paho mqtt clienent is generated.
+Here is a good documentation online -> https://www.hivemq.com/blog/mqtt-client-library-encyclopedia-paho-js
+After that the the topic is registered either on a local broker or a remote broker.
+The content of the topic is an array in JSON format with four elements.
+The four elements represent the temperatures
+ - Outside air temperature
+ - Water temperature @-0.5m
+ - Water temperature @-1.0m
+ - Water temperature @-1.5m
+ - Water temperature @-2.0m